 There are three accounts of Jesus’ baptism in Matthew 3:13-17, Mark 1:9-11, and Luke 3:21-22.

 Jesus underwent John’s baptism, even though He had no sins to repent.
 Jesus says that His baptism is to fulfill all righteousness—that is, to make things fair.
 His purpose was to undergo every experience that we have, so that we cannot accuse Him of requiring us to do things that He is unwilling to do Himself.
-So Jesus goes under the water, but then something else happens: the Holy Spirit descends like a dove.
+So Jesus goes under the water, but then something else happens: the Holy Spirit descends upon Him like a dove.

 We cannot say that the Holy Spirit part of Jesus’ baptism supersedes the water part of John’s baptism, because Jesus undergoes both.
 We cannot separate them, because Jesus is redeeming our bodies as well as our spirits.
-That He demonstrated at the Ascension, when He took His glorified body into heaven.
+He demonstrated that at the Ascension, when He took His glorified body into heaven.

 The Baptism of the Believers at Ephesus